Should I Become a Pediatric Assistant?

 Step 1: Earn a Bachelor's Degree

-PA programs typically require applicants to have a bachelor's degree.
+PA programs require applicants to have a bachelor's degree.
 While PA programs do not have specific required majors, they do have coursework requirements.
-Undergraduates should plan to take coursework in chemistry, anatomy and physiology, biology, calculus, physics and psychology.
+Undergraduates should plan to take coursework in chemistry, anatomy and physiology, biology, calculus, physics, and psychology.
 It is also important to maintain a GPA above 3.0, because this is also a common admission requirement for PA programs.

 Step 2: Gain Experience Working in Healthcare

 According to the American Association of Surgical Physician Assistants, successful applicants to PA programs have 4.5 years of prior healthcare experience.
 PA programs want to ensure applicants have the experience necessary to know what is required for a career in healthcare.
 An applicant demonstrates his or her commitment to the profession by serving as nurse, nurse aide, paramedic, or in another similar healthcare role.